awilmes/awilmes-pysftp/README.md

 # PySFTP

+Supports Python 3.11+[^3]
+[^3]: To use an older version of Python, you must install the [tomlib](https://docs.python.org/3.11/library/tomllib.html) module to parse the config.toml file.

 ## Description

 This automation script uploads a file from a remote server to an SFTP server.
 In addition, the script emails its run results upon completion.